 Job prospects are very good for nurse practitioners.
 Indeed, the nursing profession is growing faster than any other profession in the country.

-- Our lifestyles are deteriorating, meaning there are more health problems.
+- Unhealthy lifestyles leading to more health problems.
 Obesity, which is now common even in young people, is a major concern for healthcare workers, as various medical conditions are associated with it.

-- The Affordable Care Act has led to more people being able to access healthcare.
+- The Affordable Care Act and the more recent American Health Care Act have led to more people being able to access healthcare.

 - Outpatient care is growing exponentially.
 Some of the treatment that is now available includes same day chemo, rehabilitation and surgery.